Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 4.
 Population Changes in Warren County between 2000 and 2020 </figcaption>
 </figure> <br>

 <p> Like population density and trends, existing land use is considered an important element of this study.
 As mentioned above in Figure 1, land use types in the site selection process are limited to agricultural, commercial, public, or vacant.
 These land use types were selected on the basis that they would be the easiest to rezone.
 The map of land use in Warren County, produced by the Bowling Green Warren County City County Planning Commission (CCPC), illustrates how land use is distributed among land parcels (Figure 5).
 It should be noted that the yellow and red areas represent residential parcels.
-These parcels contain most of the population seen in Figures 3 and 4, making it important to ensure that they are in close proximity to a new or improved fire station.  </p> <br>
+These parcels contain most of the population seen in Figures 3 and 4, making it important to ensure that they are near a new or improved fire station.  </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/09vHtse.jpeg" alt="Land Use in Warren County" style="width:100%;max-width:625px">